 Although I understand how Jon sees this as boastful, the comment is, in part, true.
 That is to say, The Disappearance of the Universe simplified and clarified many of the Course’s concepts that, up until now, had been treated mostly with intellectual dissection.
 Some teachers and students of the Course like the previous academic approach and have even benefited from it, but others have been looking for an interpretation of the Course that, as with Gary’s, felt like a breath of fresh air.

 2. Jon acknowledges that DU “Keeps to the basic metaphysics of ACIM.”
 Jon also observes that DU is essentially “In line with Ken Wapnick’s insights regarding the Course.”

 This is a high compliment, given that nobody on Earth seems to have quite the complete grasp on the Course as Wapnick.
 So why not spend more time complimenting Gary for this achievement?

 3. Jon and the other detractors of Renard and DU maintain that “ACIM says nothing about ascended masters, past lives, future lives” as DU suggests.

 I beg to differ.
-The concept and definition of ascended masters happens to fit quite well with ACIM’s description of the “Teachers of teachers,” who, despite being beyond human illusion (allowing them to ascend), have chosen to incarnate (or sometimes remain ascended and assist from the higher realms).
+The concept and definition of ascended masters happen to fit quite well with ACIM’s description of the “Teachers of teachers,” who, despite being beyond human illusion (allowing them to ascend), have chosen to incarnate (or sometimes remain ascended and assist from the higher realms).
 As for ACIM saying that “Reincarnation cannot be true in a real sense…,” well, neither are the articles written against Renard or the lives we are all living right now!
 In fact, reincarnation is at least as real as ACIM, its scribe, and this conversation.
 Let’s keep in mind that without Helen’s “past life” connection and “past” commitment to Jesus, we would not have ACIM.